 First of all I am not a frequent visitor of our gleaming seaside, though I truly love the sea and its brackish smell and my fondest memories as a little girl are often set on a beach in Castiglione della Pescaia, on the Tuscan coast.
 This was my first long weekend at the beach after 3 years.
 Just to say, last year I spent some time sunbathing on the foreshore for the first time in mid-September…

 Another reason that made this weekend really special were my good friends: Emiko, back in Italy from Australia for a few weeks, hugged holding tears of happiness, Regula, my lovely Miss Foodwise, Karin from Yum and more and Zita from Zizi’s Adventures.
-I will tell you more about this hot weekend spent on the Etruscan Coast eating our way through fish markets and yummy chickpea cakes, but for the moment you can find a beautifully written and illustrated preview on Emiko’s blog.
+I will tell you more about this hot weekend spent on the Etruscan Coast eating our way through fish markets and yummy chickpea cakes.

 Back home, I plunged again into peaceful sleepy afternoons made of cicadas and curtains drawn to keep out the sun.
 In a steamy kitchen with pots of jams and jellies simmering on the stove, I made a special lunch to cherish in the memories of such a pleasant weekend spent with some of my dearest friends.
 I made one of those omelets that we do not cook often in my family, though are named among the best summer dishes, a tomato frittata.